lpewton/stock-controller/README.md

 4. As a **stock manager:** I can **calculate how much stock I need to make an X number of recipes** so that **I know how much to buy for an event**:
 - This was also accomplished by creating different scenarios, calculating the ingredients manually and then comparing them.
 The results are always the same.
 5. As a **stock manager:** I can **see how much profit each recipe generates** so that **I can evaluate the most productive recipes and determine a price for them**:
-- Again, the profits were calculated manually and then compared to the ones the app gave. the results were always the same.
+- Again, the profits were calculated manually and then compared to the ones the app gave.
+The results were always the same.
 6. As a **stock-controller** I can **see how much stock I need for a recipe** so that I **know how much I need to buy:**
 - All recipes show the correct amounts of stock, as created by the user.
 8. As a **cook:** I can **see a list of the recipes with its ingredients** so that **I know how to make a recipe**.